Unit 3: Grade 10 Technological Design - Robotics - Intro to CAD Drawing Tools

 - Go to the AutoCAD Web App sign-in page, and click below the Create free account where it says student or educator, to create a student education account

-- Click on the black "Getting started" button to start the registration process
+- Click on the "How it works" (3:08 min.) to see the process, the click on the black "Getting started" button to start the registration process

 - Check agreement statement for terms of use and click on Create Account